 The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the consolidated statement of profit or loss and other comprehensive income within administration and operating expenses.
 When a trade receivable is uncollectible, it is written off against the allowance account for trade receivables.
-Subsequent recoveries of amounts previously written off are credited in the consolidated statement of profit or loss and other comprehensive income.
+Subsequent recoveries of amounts previously written off are credited in the consolidated statement of profit or loss.